 - A shallow utensil like a bowl or a plate which has a smooth surface

 - Room-temperature water

-What you’ll learn from drawing float DIY science fun STEAM activities for kids?
+What you’ll learn from Floating Drawing DIY science fun STEAM activities for kids?

 Kids will learn about the chemistry of dry-erase markers.

-Step by Step Instructions- How to make your drawing float on water with magic marker
+Step by Step Instructions- How to make Floating Drawing on water with a magic marker

 STEP 1- Make your drawing on a plate using a whiteboard marker.

 Does it look like marker ink is stick to the surface of the place?

 STEP 2-Let it dry for a minute and then try to erase your drawing with a dry finger.